protolambda/eth2-surround/README.md

 Now, to catch the II (surrounded by existing attestation) and IV (surrounds existing attestation) cases, we can apply some spatial search  algorithm, like a quadtree:

+**Note: this is an _aggressive_ approach to the problem.
+If the gradient from target to source is such that there are next to none attestations with a source-target distance > ~4 (it should be), then the quadtree is too much.**

 ![](img/surround-quadtree.png)

 This quadtree goes in full depth near the edges, but if there are no attestations in a quad, one can stop recursively going deeper.